Posted in Women Veterans by Danielle Corazza

 My name is Danielle Corazza, and after 15 years serving Veterans from outside the government, I’m thrilled to be the first national outreach coordinator for VA’s Center for Women Veterans.
 As part of my new role and responsibilities, I’ll be working to expand the center’s outreach efforts through in-person events and digital outreach, primarily in the area of social media.
 Which leads me to some exciting news.

-In conjunction with the Women Veteran Athlete Initiative kickoff and Women’s History Month, we are excited to announce that the Center for Women Veterans is launching women-Veteran dedicated social media channels on March 1.
+In conjunction with the Women Veteran Athlete Initiative kickoff and Women’s History Month, we are excited to announce that the Center for Women Veterans launched women-Veteran dedicated social media channels on March 1.
 We will use the @VAWomenVets moniker for both Facebook and Twitter – like or follow us to stay informed.

 These new accounts will give us greater flexibility in how women Veterans communicate with us and how we disseminate important news, research, events and program information to women Veterans and community stakeholders.
 All the information from across VA and the Veteran community curated for women Veterans, by women Veterans and in an easily accessible social media streaming format.